 Rochester is a medium-sized city located in the state of New Hampshire.
 With a population of 30,038 people and six constituent neighborhoods, Rochester is the sixth largest community in New Hampshire.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Rochester is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Rochester isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Rochester are a mix of both white- and blue-collar jobs.
 Overall, Rochester is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Rochester who work in office and administrative support (13.63%), sales jobs (10.82%), and management occupations (9.62%).

 Also of interest is that Rochester has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Rochester citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.81% of adults 25 and older in Rochester have a college degree.
+The percentage of adults in Rochester who are college-educated is close to the national average for all communities of 21.84%: 20.81% of the adults in Rochester have a bachelor's degree or advanced degree.

 The per capita income in Rochester in 2010 was $26,580, which is low income relative to New Hampshire, and upper middle income relative to the rest of the US.
 This equates to an annual income of $106,320 for a family of four.
 However, Rochester contains both very wealthy and poor people as well.